Rams beat 49ers and will play unprecedented Super Bowl at home against Bengals

 Cincinnati tied his ticket to superbowl in the first game of the day, when he stunned the Kansas City Chiefs in overtime at Arrowhead Stadium.

-This is the third time in the history of the Bengals that arrive at a superbowl, in their previous two visits they fell just in front of the Niners, in the XVI and XXIII editions.
+This is the third time in the history of the Bengals that arrive at a superbowlin their previous two visits they fell right in front of the Niners, in the XVI and XXIII editions.

 The rams seek the second title in their history after becoming champions in the 1999 season when they were still playing in St. Louis, while Cincinnati has never won a superbowl.